 Starting in 1934 an add-on fan shroud was offered for larger trucks used as delivery and freight haulers.
 The 1937-38 trucks had a new part number for the shroud.
 It was available for delivery vehicles involved in stop and go driving, heavy hauling, and school bus applications.
+(In today’s world they slow over heating in slow moving parades.)
 The shroud was cataloged for ¾ ton, 1 ton, 1 ½ ton, and school bus vehicles for 1937-38.

 Several part numbers are shown in the parts book from 1934-1942.
 The radiators were apparently the same width, however the larger trucks had a thicker core measuring three inches.
 The shrouds measure 18 inches wide by 7 inches vertical, and fit at the top of the radiator core.